 The UK’s Investigatory Powers Act also known as the ‘Snooper’s Charter’ is one of the most invasive surveillance and data retention laws in the western world.

-Although it has been found numerous times to contradict EU law and ordered to change, with the UK set to leave the EU at the start of 2020 there will be no further oversight allowing the UK government to pass even more restrictive laws.
+With the UK having now left the EU at the start of 2020 there will be no further European oversight allowing the UK government to pass even more restrictive laws.

 Online threats in the UK are at their highest recorded levels and your personal details are big business.